 In this case, the patient suffered from cycling knee pain and consulted several doctors who had given him different diagnoses.
 The patient was experiencing severe pain in his knee joint when he rode his bike, but he didn’t seem to have any other problems.

 I had been cycling on my road bike for several years but recently developed a knee injury.
-It wasn’t a serious injury, but it was painful enough to stop riding for a few months.
+It wasn’t a serious injury but painful enough to stop riding for a few months.
 The pain was unbearable.

 Cycling behind knee pain is a common injury.
 ‘It occurs when the muscles around the knee and hip tighten and shorten.
 It’s the most common overuse injury in cyclists.